mischn-dev/popRR/README.md

 # popRR - recombination estimation from pooled genotyping and sequencing

 This tool performs **genetic map** and **recombination rate** estimation from pooled population samples.
-Highly similarities regarding the recombination rate were oberserved comparing this pool based estimation and Haldane derived mappings
+Highly similarities regarding the recombination rate were observed comparing this pool-based estimation, and a Haldane derived mapping and recombination rate estimation approach.

 ![Requirements](https://smct-management.de/wp-content/uploads/2020/04/Minium-Requirements-IATF-16949-1024x384.jpeg.webp)